Rodney Dangerfield: Career peak

 In a change of pace from the comedy persona that made him famous, he played an abusive father in Natural Born Killers in a scene for which he wrote or rewrote all of his own lines.

 Dangerfield was rejected for membership in the Motion Picture Academy in 1995 by the head of the academy's Actors Section, Roddy McDowall.
 After fan protests, the academy reconsidered, but Dangerfield then refused to accept membership.

 In March 1995, Dangerfield was the first celebrity to personally own a website and create content for it.
 He interacted with fans who visited his site via an "E-mail me" link, often surprising people with a reply.
 By 1996, Dangerfield's website proved to be such a hit that he made Websight magazine's list of the "100 Most Influential People on the Web".

-Dangerfield appeared in an episode of The Simpsons titled "Burns, Baby Burns" in which he played a character who is essentially a parody of his own persona, Mr. Burns's son Larry Burns.
+Dangerfield appeared in "Burns, Baby Burns", an episode of the animated television series The Simpsons in which he played Mr. Burns's son Larry Burns, a character who is essentially a parody of Dangerfield's onstage persona.
 He also appeared as himself in an episode of Home Improvement.

-Dangerfield also appeared in the 2000 Adam Sandler film Little Nicky, playing Lucifer, the father of Satan (Harvey Keitel) and grandfather of Nicky (Sandler).
+Dangerfield appears in the 2000 Adam Sandler film Little Nicky, playing Lucifer, the father of Satan (Harvey Keitel) and grandfather of Nicky (Sandler).

-He was recognized by the Smithsonian Institution, which put one of his trademark white shirts and red ties on display.
+Dangerfield was recognized by the Smithsonian Institution, which has displayed one of his trademark white shirts and red ties.
 When he handed the shirt to the museum's curator, Rodney joked, "I have a feeling you're going to use this to clean Lindbergh's plane."

 Dangerfield played an important role in comedian Jim Carrey's rise to stardom.
 In the 1980s, after watching Carrey perform at the Comedy Store in Los Angeles, Rodney signed Carrey to open for Dangerfield's Las Vegas show.
 The two toured together for about two more years.
 When Dangerfield celebrated his 80th birthday on The Tonight Show with Jay Leno in November 2001, Carrey made a surprise appearance to thank Dangerfield for his years of support.